thinkcompany/think_dev-standards/development-standards/css.md

 ### Properties

-#### Declaration Order

-Always specify CSS properties in the following order.
-This enhances readability and helps compression algorithms.

-This order also helps troubleshooting efforts by placing the most commonly problematic properties at the beginning.

-* z-index
-* position (and top, bottom, left, right)
-* float / clear
-* display
-* overflow
-* width / height
-* margin
-* border
-* padding
-* background
-* color
-* font
-* list
-* line
-* text
-* letter

-Tools such as CSScomb can be used to assist with checking/automating this rule.

 #### Shorthand

 Always use the shorthand version of a property.
 When using the cascade to overwrite a rule with a more specific one, use the shorthand version on the main rule and the expanded version in the superseding rule.